An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

 \subsection{Filtering Limits in LTV Systems}

 We then consider the filtering systems subject to the following LTV plant and measurement model

-where $A_i$, $B_i$, $H_i$ are time-varying matrices of proper dimensions and satisfy \hyperref[ass2]{(A2)} and \hyperref[ass3]{(A3)}, and process noise $W_i \sim \mathcal{N}(0, \varepsilon^2 I)$ and measurement noise $V_i \sim \mathcal{N}(0, I)$ are mutually independent.
+where $A_i$, $B_i$ and $H_i$, satisfying \hyperref[ass2]{(A2)} and \hyperref[ass3]{(A3)}, are time-varying matrices of proper dimensions; process noise $W_i \sim \mathcal{N}(0, \varepsilon^2 I)$ and measurement noise $V_i \sim \mathcal{N}(0, I)$ are mutually independent.
 Since $W_i$ and $V_i$ in \eqref{LTV_Filtering} are uncorrelated and zero-mean white Gaussian, we can use the LTV Kalman filter to infer the optimal MS estimates and minimum MS estimation errors of filtering problem \eqref{LTV_Filtering}.
 The following lemma shows that when the process noise $W_i$ in \eqref{LTV_Filtering} vanishes, the state prior and posterior error covariance matrices of filtering problem \eqref{LTV_Filtering} are determined by the antistable dynamics. \begin{lemma} For the uniformly completely reconstructible and stabilizable LTV system \eqref{LTV_Filtering} subject to vanishing process noise, i.e., $\varepsilon\rightarrow 0$, the asymptotic prior error covariance of its modal-decomposed system satisfies

-where $\tilde{X}_s^{-}(i') := X^{}_s(i') - \hat{X}^{-}_s(i')$ and $\tilde{X}_u^{-}(i') := X_u(i') - \hat{X}^{-}_u(i')$ respectively denote the prior errors of stable and antistable modes, and $\bar{P}_u^{-}(i) := \lim_{\varepsilon \rightarrow 0} \lim_{i'\rightarrow\infty} \mathbb{E}[\tilde{X}_u^{-}(i') \tilde{X}_u^{-}(i')^\top ]$ is the asymptotic prior error covariance of antistable mode that satisfies $\bar{P}_{u}^{-}(i+1) = A^{}_u(i)\bar{P}^{-}_u(i) \cdot [H^{}_u(i) \bar{P}^{-}_u(i) H^\top_u(i) + I]^{-1} A_u^\top(i)$, with $A_u$ and $H_u$ being the antistable parts of $A$ and $H$.
+where $\tilde{X}_s^{-}(i') := X^{}_s(i') - \hat{X}^{-}_s(i')$ and $\tilde{X}_u^{-}(i') := X_u(i') - \hat{X}^{-}_u(i')$ respectively denote the prior errors of stable and antistable modes, and $\bar{P}_u^{-}(i) := \lim_{\varepsilon \rightarrow 0} \lim_{i'\rightarrow\infty} \mathbb{E}[\tilde{X}_u^{-}(i') \cdot \tilde{X}_u^{-}(i')^\top ]$ is the asymptotic prior error covariance of antistable mode that satisfies $\bar{P}_{u}^{-}(i+1) = A^{}_u(i)\bar{P}^{-}_u(i) [H^{}_u(i) \cdot\bar{P}^{-}_u(i) H^\top_u(i) + I]^{-1} A_u^\top(i)$, with $A_u$ and $H_u$ being the antistable parts of $A$ and $H$.
 The asymptotic posterior error covariance of the modal-decomposed system satisfies